You know how to interpret the appearance of the sky, but you cannot interpret the signs of the times (Matthew 16:3).

 Notice the reference to sight?
 Don’t forget that this immediately follows the encounter with Nicodemus and the famous words of John 3:16.
 God so loved the world that He sent His Son, but the disciples were embarrassed to see Jesus conversing with a Samaritan woman!
 Do you see the irony in His statement to them about not being able to see the harvest even when it was right in front of them?

 Situational awareness is absolutely vital to the overall plan of God for humanity, the cause of Christ, and specifically the Great Commission. “[L]ift up your eyes, and see…” See more than just the road in front of you.
 See more than just the mall entrance.
 See more than just the open spot in the forest where you want to see a deer.
 See more than just some unimportant sinful laborer crossing your path.

 It’s a new year.
-If you want your relationship to God and your church to go in directions you are afraid to even dream about, then start being situationally aware.
-Take your eyes off the mirror, the obvious path right in front of you, and the limited scope of your own life and start noticing.
-Start noticing the person who hasn’t been to church in awhile.
-Start noticing the lifestyle choices of the pop stars, actors, and sports icons your kids are flipping out over.
-Take note of the animus in both culture and government aimed at those who are faithful to God and His Word.
-Find a news source that shows you what is going on in the rest of the world (like the work God is doing in Iran of all places!).
+If you want your relationship with God and your church to go in new directions, start being situationally aware.
+Take your eyes off the mirror, the obvious path right in front of you, and the limited scope of your own life, and start noticing.
+Start noticing people.
+Look beyond those who are waving flags and screaming “Look at me!” in acting, sports, and politics.

 Open my eyes that I may see

 That shall unclasp and set me free.

 Silently now I wait for Thee,